quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Dynamic Table Capacity and Eviction {#eviction}

 The encoder sets the capacity of the dynamic table, which serves as the upper limit on its size.
-The initial capcity of the dynamic table is zero.
+The initial capacity of the dynamic table is zero.

 Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or